Detector Module

 4.1 Malformed CSV Parsing Errors

-Issue: Some CSV files contained corrupt or malformed data, causing Pandas to throw a ParserError
+Issue: Some CSV files contained corrupt or malformed data, causing Pandas to throw a ParserError.

 Fix: Skipped problematic lines: